svenkreiss/decoupledDemo/README.md

 # Decoupled Boilerplate

 Boilerplate example of a decoupled project.
 Effective likelihoods and template parametrizations are hosted on the web.
-In this case, they are hosted on this projects associated github page.
+In this case, they are hosted on this projects [github page](http://svenkreiss.github.com/decoupledBoilerplate).

 ### Decouple and Recouple